zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Dr. Lucy Tse is the best scriptwriter in the world – true or false?
 True.

-From Los Angeles, California, I’m Jeff McQuillan.
-T hank you for listening.
-Come back and listen to us again here on ESL Podcast.

 # Passing Through Airport Security